ttlock/react-native-ttlock/README.md

     ttlockModule.onRequestPermissionsResult(requestCode, permissions, grantResults);
   }
 ```
-#3.When you release the apk, you need disable proguard in release builds in build.gradle.like this:
+3.When you release the apk, you need disable proguard in release builds.Config buildTypes in build.gradle like this:

 ```
 repositories {